Michigan Court of Appeals: Districts

+All four districts have offices in these locations, but the 2nd District in Troy does not have a courtroom.
 Due to the geographic size of the 4th District, the court will, on occasion, schedule a panel to hear cases in a northern Michigan city (such as Marquette, Petoskey, or Traverse City), for the convenience of the parties.
-The 2nd District does not have its own courtroom.

 Each district elects six or seven judges, but the judges on the various panels are not drawn from specific districts.
-There are also four case filing districts based around geographic proximity to the court's physcial records; because of this, the lines of the electoral districts and case filing districts do not correspond.
+There are also four case filing districts based around geographic proximity to the court's physical records; because of this, the lines of the electoral districts and case filing districts do not correspond.